 For CC2640R2F, the OAD Guide can be found in the SW Developer's Guide.
 CC2640R2F with BLE-Stack v3.x can support both on-chip (internal) and off-chip (external) OAD options.
+Starting with CC2640R2 SDK v1.40 BLE-Stack v3.1.0, the OAD profile has been enhanced to allow for faster downloads as well as on-chip stack upgrades.
 Refer to the guide for a detailed description of benefits and associated limitations.

 For non-wireless DFU or applications that use a host MCU, the CC2640 firmware can be upgraded over a UART or SPI interface using the ROM Serial Bootloader.
 Refer to the CC26xx TRM (SWCU117), Bootloader Chapter, for more details.

 Q: How do I do a simultaneous Master & Slave (i.e., Peripheral & Central role) connection?